Navdhabhardwaj/rPPGdataset/readme.md

 ---
 The privacy-preserving release contains the following data modalities:

-1. ROI-level RGB temporal signals
+1. ROI-level frame-wise mean RGB temporal measurements
 2. RR interval ground truth

 No original facial images or videos are included in this release.